-- 2.3.1 Doncaster Metropolitan Borough Council shall be entitled to appoint two Governors in accordance with a process of appointment agreed by it with the Trust. - 2.3.2 Bassetlaw District Council and Nottinghamshire County Council shall each be entitled to appoint a Governor in accordance with a process of appointment agreed by each of them with the Trust. - 2.3.3 The absence of any agreed process of appointment as referred to in paragraphs 2.3.1 and 2.3.2 above shall not preclude the said local authority from appointing its Governor(s). - 2.3.4 If the local authority named in paragraphs 2.3.1 or 2.3.2 above declines or fails to appoint a Governor within three months of being requested to do so by the Trust, the Trust shall consult each local authority whose area includes the whole or part of the area of the Trust and the Trust in its absolute discretion may extend an invitation to any of those local authorities to appoint a Governor in substitution for the local authority which has failed or declined to do so. - 2.3.5 A Governor appointed under this paragraph 2.3 shall then serve on the Council of Governors for the period stipulated in Annex 5.
+- 2.3.1 Doncaster Metropolitan Borough Council shall be entitled to appoint one Governor in accordance with a process of appointment agreed by it with the Trust. - 2.3.2 Bassetlaw District Council and Nottinghamshire County Council shall each be entitled to appoint one Governor in accordance with a process of appointment agreed by each of them with the Trust. - 2.3.3 The absence of any agreed process of appointment as referred to in paragraphs 2.3.1 and 2.3.2 above shall not preclude the said local authority from appointing its Governor(s). - 2.3.4 If the local authority named in paragraphs 2.3.1 or 2.3.2 above declines or fails to appoint a Governor within three months of being requested to do so by the Trust, the Trust shall consult each local authority whose area includes the whole or part of the area of the Trust and the Trust in its absolute discretion may extend an invitation to any of those local authorities to appoint a Governor in substitution for the local authority which has failed or declined to do so. - 2.3.5 A Governor appointed under this paragraph 2.3 shall then serve on the Council of Governors for the period stipulated in Annex 5.
 At the end of that period the Trust shall in its absolute discretion decide whether to permit the local authority which had failed or declined to appoint a Governor to appoint a Governor for the next period of office (provided it remains eligible to do so) or to invite the local authority which had appointed a Governor in substitution to do so.

-2.4 Partnership Governors
+2.4 Partner Governors

-- 2.4.1 The organisations designated as Partnership Organisations by the Trust for the purposes of this Constitution are: - (a) Bassetlaw Council for Voluntary Service;
+- 2.4.1 In addition to the organisation listed in 2.2 and 2.3, other organisations designated as Partner Organisations by the Trust for the purposes of this Constitution are:

+- (a) Bassetlaw Council for Voluntary Service;

 - (b) University of Sheffield;

 - (c) Sheffield Hallam University;

 - (d) Doncaster College;

 - (e) Doncaster Deaf Trust;